 Host Family Norms

 As one of the pillars, the host family experience is integral to the success of the IUHPFL participant.
-The host family experience can be extremely rewarding — many IUHPFL alum think of their host families in France, Germany, Mexico and Spain as second families, returning for visits them on occasion and maintaining communication with them indefinitely.
+The host family experience can be extremely rewarding — many IUHPFL alum think of their host families in Chile, China, France, Germany, Mexico and Spain as second families, returning for visits to them on occasion and maintaining communication with them indefinitely.
 Such a close relationship with one’s host family is not automatic, however — it takes effort, hard work and ongoing willingness to communicate on the side of the student and the host family.

 Pledge of Excellence

 This pledge encompasses all IUHPFL norms.
-In making the Pledge of Excellence, IUHPFL students not only agree to abide by the norms of the Program, they agree to do so in a spirit of team cooperation and with a positive attitude.
+In making the Pledge of Excellence, IUHPFL students not only agree to abide by the norms of the program, they agree to do so in a spirit of team cooperation and with a positive attitude.

 Why the Honor Code?